Introduction and Overview

 The key objectives of this pilot project are to explore the needs/demands from the pharmaceutical sector (including large companies as well as local SMEs and academic research centres/hospitals) and to subsequently demonstrate the potential added value of the SNSA concept.

-Details of the application process and the SNSA pilot procedure are available in a guidance document and any queries in relation to the process and to the selection of Member States should be addressed to SNSA@pei.de or alternatively to the NCA contact points listed in the guidance.
+Queries in relation to the process and to the selection of Member States should be addressed to SNSA or alternatively to the NCA contact points listed in the guidance. @ pei .de

 As part of its mandate, the EU Innovation Network is conducting horizon scanning for the identification of emerging trends.
 This aims to identify areas where action is needed to be taken by the European Medicines Regulatory Network in collaboration with other stakeholders.

 - The EU-IN is composed of representatives of AT, BE, CZ, DE-PEI, DE-BfArm, DK, EE, ES, IS, FI, FR, HR, HU, IE, IT, MT, NL, NO, PL, PT, SE, SK and EMA.